Cracko298/MC3DS-Development-World/README.md

 # MC3DS-Development-World
-A "new" Minecraft 3DS Development World, based off of the Dev.
+- A "brand new" Minecraft 3DS Development World, based off of the Dev.
 World that was created by and removed by DeadSkullzJr.

 ## NOTICE:
 - This is a recreation of the Original Development World.